 Commercial Roof Problems

 Learn about the most common commercial roof problems seen in Florida

-Commercial roofs in Florida can be vulnerable to many issues due to the subtopic weather conditions.
+Commercial roofs in Florida can be vulnerable to many issues due to the tropical weather conditions.
 From extreme heat and high winds to torrential rains and hail, many elements can cause a roof system to leak or break down prematurely.
 While today’s roofing systems are tougher than they were 20 years ago, neglecting roof maintenance can lead to premature roof failure.
 For the best insurance against the high costs associated with roof repairs and replacement, Advanced Roofing recommends semi-annual inspections and maintenance to ensure your roof system performs optimally throughout its service life.

 Clogged Gutters & Drains

 Clogged drains, bad seals, corrosion, and improper downspout sizing are all common reasons for roof leaks.

 These are common in roofing systems with unusual or irregularly shaped penetrations.
 They are made to be watertight, but excessive wear & tear occasionally results in leaks.
 These are also known as pourable sealer pocket leaks.

 Air Conditioning Stands